Skip to content

 await window.InboundXWidget.enableDebug(); // Enable debug logs

-Look for these log patterns: - 🎯 shouldDisplayOnCurrentUrl - URL pattern evaluation - 🚦 Traffic control - Traffic allocation check - 📱 Mobile device detected - Device type detection
+Look for these log patterns: - 🎯 shouldDisplayOnCurrentUrl - URL pattern evaluation - 🚦 Traffic control - Traffic allocation check - 📱 Mobile device detected - Device type detection - 📐 Page display rule - Page rule minimized/displayed application - 🚫 Page display rule: widget hidden - Page rule hidden

 2. Verify Configuration

-Check the site configuration in Supabase:
+Check the domain overrides in Supabase:

 SELECT